Zooce/zomb-file/README.md

 ]
 ```

-Comments start with `//` and run to the end of the line.

 ## And that's it!

 So, what do you think?
 Like it?
 Hate it?
-Either way, I hope you at least enjoyed learning about this little file format, and I appreciate you taking the time!
+Either way, I hope you at least enjoyed learning about this little file format.
+It's useful to me and I certainly hope it's useful for you.

 # Current Implementations

 - [`zomb-zig`](https://github.com/Zooce/zomb-zig)
 - _planning on doing a Python implementation soon_

-> _Hopefully more coming soon!_
+> _Hopefully even more coming soon!_

 ---